What does the Governing Body do?

 The Resources Committee covers finance, premises, health and safety, safeguarding and staffing.
 The Quality and Standards Committee covers (amongst other areas) the school curriculum, target setting and monitoring of the school improvement plan.

 We don't just sit in meetings!
-We are proactively involved in the life of the school so we assist with events such as The Blackberry Fair in the Autumn Term, running a stall at the Southwater Fete in the Summer Term, providing a crèche for Parents Evening twice a year, supporting the staff at new parent induction events, going on school trips, and celebrating special events such as Easter and Christmas.
+We are proactively involved in the life of the school so we assist with events such as The Blackberry Fair in the Autumn Term, running a stall at the Southwater Fete in the Summer Term, supporting the crèche for Parents Evening, supporting the staff at new parent induction events, going on school trips, and celebrating special events such as Easter and Christmas.